 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Cervical Cone Biopsy procedure?
-Would like to schedule an appointment with nationally recognized NYC OBGYN specialist, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.
+Would you like to schedule an appointment with nationally recognized NYC OBGYN specialist, Dr. Pedram Bral of Manhattan Women’s Health and Wellness?
+Dr. Bral is one of the best obgyn nyc, among the top obgyn specialists in the region and 2016 America’s Top Gynecologist.
+Please contact our office for gyn consultation.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)